 If you have been looking for legitimate survey websites then you might have come across BigSpot at some stage.
-Today, we are going to reveal the truth via this detailed BigSpot scam review.
-It took us no longer than a week to get all the necessary details we needed to base our opinion on.
+Today, we are going to reveal the truth via this detailed BigSpot review.

-Our BigSpot review is going to cover the introduction to this platform, the working mechanism, complaints, and recommendation.
-However before I start I will point out that if you just want to head straight to something that’s proven to be legit you can check out our number 1 recommendation below:
+Our BigSpot review is going to cover the introduction to this platform, the working mechanism, complaints, and recommendations.

 The homepage is fairly simple and straightforward.
 The left side of the screen mentions three steps: